Scalingo Database Addons

 You applications need databases to store your data.
 As we believe your data should be located geographically close to your application servers we support the most common types of database.

 We ensure your database is located at the same location as your applications.
-It provides the best performance and latency possible.
-Moreover you know where your data are.
+It provides the best performances and latency possible.
+Moreover you know where your data is.

 Database Plans